Friday, August 26, 2011

 For example, 55 percent don't know that carbon dioxide traps heat being radiated from the Earth's surface, 43 percent don't know what the greenhouse effect refers to, and 75 percent have never heard of ocean acidification or coral bleaching.

 From a PR point of view, it's an accomplishment to convince people of your message--yet after all, that's what they get paid to do.
-But it's a work of art to do that and also make people think they really know what's going on.
+But it's a work of art to convince people of a lie and also make them think they really know the truth.

 Nobel Medal Credit Chris Campbell/Creative Commons